 - Design Thinking and Innovation (20 credits; compulsory)

 - Leading and Implementing Change (20 credits; compulsory)

 - Research Methods for Business (20 credits; compulsory)

 The summative assessment for each module takes the form of a single assignment the exact nature of which varies according to module content and learning outcomes.
 Students engage with individual and group presentations, mock interviews, short tests, research and problem-solving exercises and role-play situations as part of the coursework activities and formative assessment.

 Whilst the final summative task might have a fairly traditional format of a written assignment or report, the formative tasks enable students to explore other activities fundamental to good practice within the workplace.
 Critical reflection on personal performance is a key part of each module and is integral to all aspects of the programme.

-Each assessment task is linked to student interest or experience, so for a student with an interest in physical fitness, a project might be linked to the business and management of running a Health Club.
+Each assessment task is linked to student interest or experience, for example, for a student with an interest in physical fitness, a project might be linked to the business and management of running a Health Club.

 As such they will be proficient in a team environment, have acquired skills that will enable them to effectively communicate, be able to identify appropriate strategies to solve organisational problems, be able to contribute to reflective practice and have the confidence and capability to develop as life-long learners.

 There will be no mandatory additional costs to study beyond the payment of tuition.
-Students should be prepared to incur the basic costs associated with study such as transport, and may wish to purchase coffees, snacks or other sundry items on campus.
+Students should be prepared to incur the basic costs associated with studying such as transport and any on-campus purchases including printing, coffees, snacks or other sundry items.

-Many students also choose to invest in study support tools such as laptops over the course of their study, though this is not a programme requirement.
+Many students also choose to invest in study support tools such as laptops, tablets, and/or software over the course of their studies.
 Any activities related to study or student life which bear a cost beyond tuition will be optional, and the expense shall be clearly communicated to students at the time of registration.